ay3/ay3.github.io/index.md

 # About me
 - I want to live and work at my own pace.
-I am capricious.
+I am happy.
 I sleep for 8 hours every day.
 - My favorite foods are rice, bread, mochi, seaweed, cheese, strawberries, oranges, and chocolate.
 - I like IT.
 I like bath time.
 - What I want to learn : AWS, GCP, Data analysis, ML, 3DCG, Iot, Python etc.